borghives/loom/README.md

 ## Philosophy

 -   **Lower mental load**: Abstract away boilerplate and repetitive tasks, letting developers focus on logic.
 -   **Promote simple, elegant code**: Prioritize clarity and simplicity over exhaustive features.
 We are willing to sacrifice capability for a simpler, more focused codebase.
 For example, Loom is intentionally built only for MongoDB to avoid the complexity of supporting multiple database paradigms.
-It is unlikely that it will support any other database.
+It is unlikely that it can support any other database and still be simple.
 -   **Make the safe way the easy way**: The framework should guide developers away from common pitfalls, especially in data and time management.
 Create coding friction for unsafe practices.
 But does not exhaustively build out guardrail if it comes at the cost of simplicity.

 ## Philosophy in Action